-How do we wage spiritual warfare?
+Waging spiritual warfare?

-We begin by recognising the over-riding power of Jesus Christ.
+We recognise the over-riding power of Jesus Christ.
 He is supreme.
 Jesus promised his disciples "power over all the power of the enemy (Luke 10:19), including the authority to cast out devils (Mark 16:17).